 A majority of Aboriginal broadcasters in Canada are country based formats with block programming dedicated to several other genres of music (hip-hop, hard rock, flute etc.).
-The National Aboriginal Music Countdown has historically aired the following genres.
+The Indigenous Music Countdown has historically aired the following genres.

 - Country (traditional and hot new country styles)